Vertex distortion of lattice knots: Definitions

-For a lattice knot, the endpoints of each stick are vertices of $K$; call such a vertex a \defn{critical vertex} of the lattice knot. \end{definition}
+\begin{definition} The lattice stick number $s_{CL}(K)$ of a lattice stick conformation $K$ is the number of constituent sticks of K. We minimize $s_{CL}(K)$ over all lattice stick conformations $K\in [K]$ and we call this number the lattice stick index $s_{CL}([K])$ of the knot type $[K]$. \end{definition}

-Since our lattice knots are taken to be orientated, each stick has a well-defined initial and final vertex, $v_0$ and $v_f$ respectively.
-The point $v_f-v_0$ is a coordinate triple with zeros in all but one coordinate; the nonzero coordinate value defines the {\it stick type}: $x^+$, $y^+$, $z^+$, $x^{-}$, $y^{-}$, or $z^{-}$.
+Since our lattice knots are taken to be orientated, each stick has a well-defined initial and terminal critical vertex, ${\bf v_0}$ and ${\bf v_t}$ respectively.
+The point ${\bf v_t}-{\bf v_0}$ is a coordinate triple with zeros in all but one coordinate; the nonzero coordinate's value defines the {\it stick type}: $x^+$, $y^+$, $z^+$, $x^{-}$, $y^{-}$, or $z^{-}$.